CKs-Technology-News/PrivacyTools/README.md

 Keep these options in mind when communicating with your clique.
 Many of us belong to private groups on Telegram which are presumably free from moderator surveillance (or at least interference), but ultimately we should transition to a more durable platform that will be unable to censor our messages.
 Try a few out and see what works for you and your crew.

 - [Anonymous Messenger](https://anonymousmessenger.ly/) – A peer to peer private anonymous and secure messenger that works over tor.
 It's also free and [open source](https://git.anonymousmessenger.ly/dx/AnonymousMessenger) software which gives users the freedom of changing it and redistributing it under the terms of the GNU General Public License v3.
-- [Ekiga](http://www.ekiga.org/) – Ekiga (formerly known as GnomeMeeting) is an open source SoftPhone, Video Conferencing and Instant Messenger application over the Internet.
-- [Tinfoil Chat](https://github.com/maqp/tfc) – Onion-routed, endpoint secure messaging system.
-- [Tox](https://tox.chat/) – Tox is easy-to-use software that connects you with friends and family without anyone else listening in. - **controversial** due to the [donation scandal](https://lwn.net/Articles/651003/).
-  - [aTox](https://github.com/evilcorpltd/aTox) – Reasonable Tox client for Android.
-  - [Toxic](https://github.com/JFreegman/toxic) – A Tox-based instant messaging and video chat client.
 - [Berty](https://berty.tech/) – The privacy-first messaging app that works with or without internet access, cellular data or trust in the network.
 - [Conversations](https://f-droid.org/en/packages/eu.siacs.conversations/) – Easy to use, reliable, battery friendly.
 With built-in support for images, group chats and e2e encryption.
+- [Ekiga](http://www.ekiga.org/) – Ekiga (formerly known as GnomeMeeting) is an open source SoftPhone, Video Conferencing and Instant Messenger application over the Internet.
+- [Mixing Messenger](https://mixin.one/messenger) – An open source cryptocurrency wallet and instant messenger which supports almost all popular cryptocurrencies.
+- [Onymochat](https://github.com/SamratDuttaOfficial/onymochat) – An end-to-end encrypted, decentralized, anonymous chat application.
+You can also host your anonymous .onion webpage with Onymochat.
 - [Siskin](https://siskin.im/) – Lightweight & powerful XMPP client for iPhone and iPad.
 - [Surge](https://github.com/rule110-io/surge) – A p2p file-sharing app designed to utilize blockchain technologies to enable 100% anonymous file transfers.
 Surge is end-to-end encrypted, decentralized and open source.
-- [Onymochat](https://github.com/SamratDuttaOfficial/onymochat) – An end-to-end encrypted, decentralized, anonymous chat application.
-You can also host your anonymous .onion webpage with Onymochat.
+- [Tinfoil Chat](https://github.com/maqp/tfc) – Onion-routed, endpoint secure messaging system.
+- [Tox](https://tox.chat/) – Tox is easy-to-use software that connects you with friends and family without anyone else listening in. - **controversial** due to the [donation scandal](https://lwn.net/Articles/651003/).
+  - [aTox](https://github.com/evilcorpltd/aTox) – Reasonable Tox client for Android.
+  - [Toxic](https://github.com/JFreegman/toxic) – A Tox-based instant messaging and video chat client.

 ### [Instant Messaging Decentralized](#instant-messaging-decentralized)

 No single point of control or failure.
 A decentralized network operated by different servers from different volunteers around the globe.
 You choose where your data stays or you can self-host your own server.
 Somewhat more complex protocols (because of federation between servers) and some extra metadata is added to the messages (without compromising privacy).

+- [Adamant](https://adamant.im/) – Decentralized anonymous messenger, Crypto Wallet & Exchange.
 - [CoyIM](https://coy.im/) – A new XMPP chat client that is safe and secure by default: no settings to change, no plugins to install, no computer configuration to change.
 You can also sandbox coy vis [firejail](https://github.com/coyim/coyim/issues/108#issuecomment-770347702).
 - [Jabber / XMPP (Protocol)](https://xmpp.org/) – The universal and open messaging standard.
 Tried and tested.
 Independent.
 Privacy-focused.
 E2E encrypted.
 - [Delta Chat](https://delta.chat/) – Chat over encrypted email. eMail itself is not secure, however most countries block other option, so this is more for those who cannot use alternatives,
+- [Iris](https://iris.to/) – An offline-first, secure and anonymous social networking app with encrypted private messages.
 - [Kontalk](https://kontalk.org/) – A new way of communicating.
 - [MiroTalk](https://github.com/miroslavpejic85/mirotalksfu) – An alternative to Zoom and Teams.
 - [SimpleX](https://github.com/simplex-chat/simplex-chat) – Decentralized chat with a focus on users’ privacy - doesn't use global user identities.